PRO-LIFE SCHOLARSHIPS

 READY TO APPLY?

-Finalists will be contacted to schedule a phone interview and must submit proof of enrollment.
+Finalists will be contacted to schedule a Zoom interview.

 Please contact info@abortiondialogueacademy.org with any questions about the Phillip Baumberger Scholarship or the application process.